2025 Fellows

 Creating an International Best Practice Culture for Gender Equity in vocational education

-As part of his ISS Institute Fellowship, Paul Hrasko will investigate Iceland’s internationally recognised approach to achieving gender equity in Vocational Education and Training (VET).
-Iceland consistently ranks first in global gender equality, providing valuable insights for dismantling barriers across vocational fields.
-His research will centre on inclusive teaching strategies that foster gender-diverse participation.
-By translating Icelandic practices to the Victorian context, this Fellowship aims to develop professional development resources and strategic frameworks that promote lasting, system-wide improvements.
-Findings will inform ongoing research, writing, and collaborative efforts that strengthen gender equity in VET.
+As part of his ISS Institute Fellowship, Paul Hrasko will investigate the internationally recognised approaches to achieving gender equity in Vocational Education and Training (VET) across the Nordic countries.
+Renowned for their progressive policies and consistent leadership in global gender equality rankings, these countries offer valuable insights into dismantling barriers within vocational fields.
+Paul’s research will focus on inclusive teaching strategies that encourage gender-diverse participation.
+By translating effective Nordic practices to the Victorian context, the Fellowship will support the development of professional learning resources and strategic frameworks aimed at driving lasting, system-wide improvements.
+The findings will contribute to ongoing research, writing, and cross-sector collaboration to advance gender equity in VET.

 Candace Van Der Krogt